 What If My Actions Were Not Repeated?

-For repeated actions or a course of conduct to be treated as stalking, the actions frtmust either reasonably cause a particular reaction in the person targeted or be egregious enough to cause the reaction in a “reasonable” person.
+For repeated actions or a course of conduct to be treated as stalking in Darien, the actions must either reasonably cause a particular reaction in the person targeted or be egregious enough to cause the reaction in a “reasonable” person.
 The reaction may involve emotional distress or fear of physical violence.